 - Train yourself and your family to make the bed every morning before leaving the house.

 - Do a quick pick-up of laundry lying on the floor and any unnecessary items sitting on the nightstand.

 6. Get Help If Things Get Too Overwhelming

 STOP TRYING TO DO IT ALL!
 Even superheroes (like you!) need help from time to time.
 I get it!
 We think we can do it all, but there are times in life when we may have to ask for help.
 It doesn’t mean you need a dog walker or laundry service for life.
 But if your husband or partner is traveling for work for the next three months, or your boss asks you for more hours this quarter, don’t kill yourself by pulling night shifts folding laundry and meal prepping.

 Here are a few ideas for help you can get from the outside:

 - Dog-walking service

 7. Ask your Kids to Get Involved

-If your kids are a little bit older, it can be beneficial to everyone to get your kids involved in the housekeeping beyond those 10-minute cleanup sessions.
-Encouraging your kids to help to do the laundry, washing dishes, or even just dusting and wiping down surfaces around the house will not only give you a few extra hands to help out, but it also teaches your kids valuable life skills they carry with them when they leave the nest.
+If your kids are a little bit older, it can be beneficial to everyone to get your kids involved in housekeeping beyond those 10-minute cleanup sessions.
+Encouraging your kids to help to do the laundry, wash dishes, or even just dust and wipe down surfaces around the house will not only give you a few extra hands to help out, but it also teaches your kids valuable life skills they carry with them when they leave the nest.